richelbilderbeek/dlip/report/README.md

 ## What is a neural network?

 A neural network is a programming sturcture which tries to simulate the neurons in the brain.
-Is does this to try to discover patterns in large sets of data a set of "neurons"
+Is does this to try to discover patterns in large sets of data.
+Then it uses the discovered patters to look at new data, and say something about this data.
+The complexit of the patterns it discovers grows with the amount of neurons and layers the network.
-A neural network is a very big parallel distributed processor made up of artificial neurons, wich has an inclination for storing experiental data and making it available to use.
-It's like the brain in two aspects:

 1. Data is accomplished by the network from its environment trough a learning process.